alanmitchell/fnsb-benchmark/README.md

 is not required.
 The `OTHER_DATA_DIR_PATH` value in the `settings.py` file just needs to point to the directory containing the file.
 Note that it is important to keep the format of the `Buildings.xlsx` file unaltered.
 The row number of the start of the data on each sheet is critical to operation of the script, so rows should not be added or deleted above that point on the Excel sheet.
+If you are reading Alaska Housing Finance Corporation ARIS data to create the benchmarking report, you do **not** need to create a `Buildings.xlsx` file, as the `read_aris.py` script described below will automatically create that file for you.

 * An Excel workbook named `Services.xlsx` that contains information about the utility service types that are present in the Utility Bill records file, including their Btu content